blastcloud/guzzler-docs/docs/expectations/readme.md

 Expectations are the main way for you to define what you want Guzzler to search for through your Guzzle client's history.
 They are used in two separate ways:

 - To define the number of times you expect a match to be made before you test your code.
-- To assert what Guzzler should search for in your client's history after you test your code.
+- To assert what Guzzler should search for in your client's history after your code is run.

 ### expects(InvokedRecorder $times, $message = null)